GoogleCloudPlatform/terraform-example-foundation-app/app-foundation/3-networks/non-production/README.md

 1. Subnets, including secondary ranges, in only the base_shared_vpc module [3-Networks/envs/non-production/main.tf](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/3-networks/envs/non-production/main.tf) from the CFT have been removed.
 1. New subnets are added to the base_shared_vpc module [3-Networks/envs/non-production/main.tf](https://github.com/terraform-google-modules/terraform-example-foundation/blob/master/3-networks/envs/non-production/main.tf) as shown in the example.
 1. All additional resources, variables, and outputs from this terraform wrapper are populated and consistent with the 3-networks/envs/non-production environment.
 1. Change boa_networking.tfvars.example to boa_networing.tfvars and update the contents to match your environment.
 The 'Tfvars for BoA shared VPC' section includes tfvars that reside in the CFT that must also be updated.
-All others tfvars are new and required.
+All other tfvars are new and required.
 1. Obtain the value for the access_context_manager_policy_id variable.
 Can be obtained by running `gcloud access-context-manager policies list --organization YOUR-ORGANIZATION_ID --format="value(name)"`.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->